How to Know Your Skin is Begging for Exfoliation

 There are two main methods of exfoliation: physical exfoliation and chemical exfoliation.

 This involves using a scrub or exfoliating brush to remove dead skin cells physically.
-Look for products with gentle exfoliants like jojoba beads, rice powder, or sugar.
+Look for products with gentle exfoliants, such as jojoba beads, rice powder, or sugar.
 Be cautious not to scrub too vigorously, as this can cause micro-tears in the skin.

 Chemical exfoliants contain ingredients like alpha hydroxy acids (AHAs) or beta hydroxy acids (BHAs) that dissolve dead skin cells.
 AHAs are great for surface exfoliation, while BHAs penetrate deeper into the pores.
 Always start with a lower concentration and gradually increase as your skin builds tolerance.